There's more to Craigslist than hookups and used couches.

 “We actually found this little guy (Corbin) on Grindr, when he was underaged.
 At first it was like, ‘nice talking to you, bye!’
 But we kept in touch and like a year later on his 18th birthday, he moved in with us.”

 Suddenly I realized that Corbin and I had yet to formally meet.
-I offered my hand and said, “I’m Cole, by the way.”
+I offered my hand and said, “I’m Greg, by the way.”
 Oddly enough, Corbin sunk into Benji’s side and glared at me.

 I felt uncomfortable, and I think Benji noticed.